kostyaVyrodov/education/aws/services/7_1_LOAD_BALANCING.md

 - ssl offloading = traffic goes to LB encrypted, LB sends traffic to the instances being not encrypted
 - security groups restricts traffic + can restrict access to ec2 only from LB
 - best practice: prevent direct access to instances.
 Only via load balancer
+- a target group is 1+ registered targets that are associated with an **ALB** and **NLB**
+- load balancer will route the client's request to healthy instances if some instances become unhealthy

 ## Classic Load Balancer